lucidrains/conformer/README.md

 ## Conformer

-Implementation of the convolutional module from the <a href="https://arxiv.org/abs/2005.08100">Conformer</a> paper, for use in Transformers that need a better local inductive bias.
+Implementation of the convolutional module from the <a href="https://arxiv.org/abs/2005.08100">Conformer</a> paper, for improving the local inductive bias in Transformers.

 ## Citations